benjamin-recht/benjamin-recht.github.io/_posts/2016-05-31-mechanics-of-lagrangians.md

 	p = \frac{1}{\alpha} H(x,z) = - [\nabla_z H(x,z)]^{-1} \nabla_z F(x,z)
 $$

-This is exactly the same formula for $p$ as we derived using the implicit function theorem!
+This is exactly the same formula for $p$ as we derived using the implicit function theorem.
 This shouldn't be too surprising as the optimal value of $p$ has a simple interpretation.
 Note that for very small $\Delta z$,

 $$
 \begin{aligned}